Editors

 notepad-replacements

-It is rather rudimentary -- it has no button bar and rather few
+But it is rather rudimentary -- it has no button bar and rather few

-editing tools.
-Still, it is adequate for any editing you will need
+adequate for most editing you will need

 for tex, html, etc. It is small and simple, which has at least a couple